What is Tepache? And How to make it at home

 Pineapple peel and rind

 In Mexico, it can happen that your Tepache is spiked with a bit of beer to increase the amount of alcohol.
 But this is mostly done in restaurants.
-If you order your Tepache in a juice bar, you'll likely get it pure.
+If you order it in a juice bar, you'll get it pure and without added alcohol.

 Due to its pineapple base, Tepache contains plenty of nutrients.
 Manganese, vitamin C, phosphorus, and calcium are just some of them.

-On top, Tepache also contains bromaline and antioxidants which have positive effects on digestion.
+On top, the light fermented beverage also contains bromaline and antioxidants which have positive effects on digestion.

-Further, as mentioned before, the fact that the beverage is fermented makes it full of prebiotics that are good for the growth of good bacteria.
+Further, as mentioned before, the fact that the beverage is fermented makes it full of probiotics that are good for the growth of good bacteria.

 Making Tepache is super easy due to its natural fermentation process and a limited amount of ingredients.
-The whole process typically takes 2 to 3 days.
-For comparison, Kombucha takes between 7 and 30 days.
+The whole process typically takes 2 to 3 days and only requires three steps:

 cones of piloncillo